 Florist Kally Ellis, founder of McQueens, was responsible for “Forest Murmurs”, a rather exquisite tree that wouldn’t be her last.

-The creation featured magnolia branches and lichen moss and was studded with crystal and emerald jewel eggs in white, gold and silver which was meant to reflect the art deco beauty of the iconic hotel (they all say this if you hadn’t clocked).
+The creation featured magnolia branches and lichen moss and was studded with crystal and emerald jewel eggs in white, gold and silver which was meant to reflect the art deco beauty of the iconic hotel.

 2011 – Alber Elbaz for Lanvin

-The former creative director at Lanvin put 2011’s tree together, intended as ‘a dreamworld of colour and fantasy’ (isn’t that all Christmas trees?).
+The former creative director at Lanvin put 2011’s tree together, intended as ‘a dreamworld of colour and fantasy’.

 2010 – John Galliano for Dior (Again)